 Norris’ association with the D-backs began in 1998 when he sold advertising for the team’s radio partner, KTAR.
 He later moved to ESPN Radio in Dallas, Texas, where he received the national President’s Club Award.

 Norris began his career in baseball by selling, producing and announcing high school games while attending Washburn University in Topeka, Kan.
-Norris also played 2 years of basketball at Allen County Community College.
+Norris also played two years of basketball at Allen County Community College.

 Norris volunteers his time coaching basketball in the Estrella Youth Sports League and is a former Fiesta Bowl Committee Member.
 He is on the Executive Council of the Arizona Diamondbacks Foundation and the Grand Canyon University Sports Business Advisory Board.
 Norris also sits on the Board of Directors of St. Mary’s Food Bank.

-He and his wife, Rebecca, live in Estrella Mountain Ranch in Goodyear, Ariz., with their 3 children: Brennen, Ava and Lillian.
+He and his wife, Rebecca, live in Estrella Mountain Ranch in Goodyear with their 3 children: Brennen, Ava and Lillian.